-OSHA lists six steps for being in full compliance with the 2012 HCS.
+OSHA listed six steps for being in full compliance with the revised HCS.

 1. Identify Responsible Staff

 Responsibility for implementation of hazard communication should be assigned to a specific person.
-That person then identifies and coordinates those who are responsible for completing specific activities, and is responsible for ensuring they are familiar with the OSHA HCS.
+That person should then identify and coordinate those who are responsible for completing specific activities, and should be responsible for ensuring they are familiar with the updated rules.

 2. Prepare and Implement a Written Hazard Communication Program

-This is a written plan describing how hazard communication will be accomplished in your workplace.
-All workplaces must have a written hazard communication plan, except for laboratories and work operations where employees only handle chemicals in sealed containers.
+The Hazard Communication Program is a written plan describing how hazard communication will be accomplished in a specific workplace.
+In general, each workplace must have a written plan.

-The hazard communication plan does not have to be complicated, or lengthy.
-It is simply a description of how hazard communication will be accomplished in your facility such that all employees are fully aware of the chemical hazards in their workplace.
-If you are a member of trade associations, or other type of industry group, you may find they already have sample programs available that are tailored specifically to your industry.
+This plan does not have to be complicated or lengthy, as long as it provides for all employees to be fully aware of the chemical hazards in their workplace.
+Many trade associations or other industry groups have sample programs available that are tailored specifically to their industries.
 If you base your program on a generic example, be sure it has been modified to accurately reflect the chemicals you use in your workplace, the physical arrangement of your facility, and the type of work you do.